 Participation on an off-campus program requires approval by the Lawrence Subcommittee on Off-Campus Study and, in the case of affiliated programs, acceptance by the program sponsor.
 Students must apply using the Lawrence Off-Campus Study Proposal.
-Each year, the proposal deadline for most affiliated programs for the upcoming summer and following academic year is in early February (a few programs have earlier application deadlines).
+Each year, the proposal deadline for most affiliated programs for the upcoming summer and following academic year is in late January (a few programs have earlier application deadlines).
 Applications for the London Centre and the Francophone Seminar in Dakar Senegal are due early in Spring term.

 Following are the criteria used to determine student eligibility to participate on an off-campus study program and used by the Subcommittee on Off-Campus Study in evaluating applications for such programs.

 The student meets all Lawrence eligibility requirements for off-campus study.
 A student is ineligible for off-campus study in the following cases:

 - if she or he will not achieve sophomore status prior to participation on the off-campus program;